magahr/Rutas_de_Desarrollo/my-app/README _MIO.md

-git commit -m "21-10-2024 I saw the video until 0:22:14" git commit -m "22-10-2024 I saw the video, Clase 38, until 0:26:50"
+git commit -m "21-10-2024 I saw the video until 0:22:14" git commit -m "22-10-2024 I saw the video, Clase 38, until 0:26:50" git commit -m "22-10-2024 I saw the video, Clase 38 all.
+Now I have to wacht the 39 video"